ivotron/popper2-paper/paper/paper.md

   * **Codify the workflow at the highest level**.
     Popper workflows are extremely simple with a linear sequence of steps without any loops, conditionals, retries, or waits.
-    It is intended to automate the workflow that we currently observe in the form of README files, or documentation that explains how to compile, run, and test a software project.
+    It is intended to automate the workflow that we currently observe in the form of README files or documentation that explains how to compile, run, and test a software project.
 In other words, Popper is not meant to replace existing, more comprehensive workflow engines such as scientific workflow engines, configuration management frameworks, or domain-specific experiment management tools; rather, the goal is to write YAML-based wrappers around them.

 ## Background